Webdagene 2014 blir 15.-17. oktober. Følg oppdateringer på Twitter

 Jeroen van Geel

-Jeroen van Geel is an interaction director at Fabrique and the founder of Johnny Holland, a leading source for interaction designers.
+Jeroen is creative director and partner at Oak & Morrow, a strategic design studio.
 Jeroen has initiated many design projects, ranging from the next generation mobile apps for Dutch public transport to interactive projects for Rijksmuseum and the ground breaking new automated border control systems at Schiphol.

 At Webdagene 2012 he held this inspiring talk about the product narrative, this year he is back with a workshop on designing products with personality.

 Tom is an interaction/information designer at NRK (the Norwegian Broadcasting Corporation).
-He lectures on information design at Central St. Martins, Khio and AHO, and is an inspiring speaker with a great passion for user research.
+He lectures on information design internationally and works with great passion to increase the understanding of this area, among other things through organizing the GrafillEdit conference.

 Kari is an engineer in the field of telecommunication.
 She studied interaction design and cognitive psychology at University College London.
 For 20 years she did research on user interfaces before becoming an employee at Netlife Research in 2008.
 Kari helps customers turn needs and goals into action on their website, intranet or applications.